 This work stems from the Rensselaer Polytechnic Institute Department of the Arts / GSAS Games and Simulation Arts and Sciences outreach of the Jefferson Project and is in deep appreciation of the generous support by the Rensselaer Knowledge and Innovation Program (KIP), Building a Three Dimensional Model of the Plankton Distribution in Lake George.

-This project has been in process 1 year, 4 months, with the first 8-10 months doing research with the scientists in the field, in the water (literally), and in the lab.
+This project has been in process a little over a year, with the first 8-10 months doing research with the scientists in the field, in the water (literally), and in the lab.
 We are deeply thankful for the support of the Darrin Fresh Water Institute (DFWI) and the Jefferson Project and all the amazing people there who made our student research at the labs and at Lake George possible.

-Additionally, we gratefully acknowledge the support of NVIDIA Corporation with the donation of the Titan X GPU used for this research.
+Additionally, we gratefully acknowledge the support of NVIDIA Corporation with the donation of the GPU used for this research.

 © 2016 Rensselaer Polytechnic Institute